 Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/ broad community There was one virtual public meeting held with a total of 4 attendees.
 Affordable housing, infrastructure improvements, economic development, lack of public transportation, commercial revitalization, housing rehabilitation for disabled adults, and employment were the top needs identified.
 Some other concerns expressed were the lack of coordination of services from nonprofits and better schools.
-All comments were accepted n/a 2 Newspaper Non- The public was notified The City did not receive any All comments were n/a Ad targeted/ broad community of the public meetings via a newspaper ad in the Daily Citizen-News comments based solely on the newspaper ad. accepted
+All comments were accepted n/a 2 Newspaper Non- The public was notified The City did not receive any All comments were n/a Ad targeted/ of the public meetings comments based solely on the accepted broad via a newspaper ad in newspaper ad. community the Daily Citizen-News